nodejs/node/doc/api/http.markdown

 the request contained 'Expect: 100-continue'.
 This is an instruction that the client should send the request body.

+### request.flush()

+Flush the request headers.

+For effiency reasons, node.js normally buffers the request headers until you call `request.end()` or write the first chunk of request data.
+It then tries hard to pack the request headers and data into a single TCP packet.

+That's usually what you want (it saves a TCP round-trip) but not when the first data isn't sent until possibly much later.  `request.flush()` lets you bypass the optimization and kickstart the request.

 ### request.write(chunk, [encoding])

 Sends a chunk of the body.
 By calling this method